How To Care for Pheidole Pallidula

 70%

 Pheidole pallidula loves high humidity levels!
-They do really well when the moisture inside the nest remains at a constant high rate, helping the development of the brood.
+They thrive when the moisture inside the nest remains consistently high, aiding the development of the brood.

-They like a range of moisture levels that go from 60% to 70%, but they can also live with no problems at humidity rates of up to 80%.
+They prefer a range of moisture levels from 60% to 70%, but they can also live without problems at humidity rates of up to 80%.

-One thing you have to take into account is that this species doesn’t like dry climates!
+One thing you have to consider is that this species doesn’t like dry climates!

-If you notice that your nest dries out too quickly, you may have to consider changing the setup a bit.
-You can rearrange the elements of your formicarium, in order to create an environment that better maintains moisture levels.
+If you notice that your nest dries out too quickly, you may need to consider changing the setup a bit.
+You can rearrange the elements of your formicarium to create an environment that better maintains moisture levels.

-If you have a natural setup, you can easily increase the moisture level by spraying some water using a spray bottle, like the one used in gardening.
-You can also add some moisture retention material, like some piece of wood or a bark substrate.
+If you have a natural setup, you can easily increase the moisture level by spraying some water using a spray bottle, like the ones used in gardening.
+You can also add moisture-retention material, like a piece of wood or a bark substrate.

 Food

-Like almost every ant species, Pheidole pallidula needs some dose of sugar for the workers and some protein for the queen and the brood.
+Like almost every ant species, Pheidole pallidula needs a dose of sugar for the workers and some protein for the queen and the brood.

-Given their fast growth rate, they need a lot of protein.
+Given their fast growth rate, they require a lot of protein.

-Sugar water should do the job fairly well, providing the colony with a lot of energy.
-Honey is also a very good source of sugar, maybe mixed with some water.
-If you wanna go for the best possible sugar source, the Ant Antics sugar snaps are the product for you!
+Sugar water should do the job fairly well, providing the colony with plenty of energy.
+Honey is also a very good source of sugar, possibly mixed with some water.
+If you want to go for the best possible sugar source, Ant Antics sugar snaps are the product for you!

-As a source of protein, you can give them almost every type of insect.
-In the wild they usually eat crickets, mealworms, fruit flies, and spiders.
+As a source of protein, you can offer them almost every type of insect.
+In the wild, they usually eat crickets, mealworms, fruit flies, and spiders.

 Pheidole pallidula also likes to eat some types of small seeds.
-With the help of the big-headed majors, they can easily break the seeds and get to the soft part inside.
+With the help of the big-headed majors, they can easily break the seeds and access the soft part inside.

 That’s because Pheidole pallidula is a fully claustral species, which means that the queen won’t need to eat for at least a month, until she has her first workers.

 She especially doesn’t need protein right now, because she can obtain the protein she needs from the decomposition of her wing muscles.
-However, If you want, you can give her a little drop of honey or some already broken seeds.
-That should give her the right amount of energy she will need to start her own ant colony!
+However, if you want, you can offer her a little drop of honey or some already broken seeds.
+That should provide her with the right amount of energy to start her own ant colony!

 Hibernation